The Sepsis Alert Becomes the Triage Bell

 A serious sepsis alert system should be governed as a clinical workflow, not a score pasted into the chart.

-Second, publish the operating threshold internally.
-Clinicians should know what score creates an alert, how often it fires, what it misses, and what action is expected.
+Second, publish the bell contract internally.
+Clinicians should know what score creates an alert, how often it fires, what it misses, who receives it, what evidence is shown, what action is expected, who owns review, and what a safe override looks like.
+The contract should say plainly that no alert is not proof of no sepsis.

 Third, track alert burden as a safety metric.
-Pages per patient-day, false positives, silenced alerts, antibiotic starts, overridden alerts, and missed sepsis cases should all be reviewed together.
+Pages per patient-day, false positives, false negatives, number needed to evaluate, silenced alerts, antibiotic starts, cultures, fluid boluses, lactate repeats, rapid response calls, ICU transfers, overrides, and missed sepsis cases should be reviewed together.
+Alert silencing should reduce repeated noise without hiding clinical deterioration.
+The relevant denominator is not only patients.
+It is also clinician attention.

-Fourth, protect clinical judgment.
+Fifth, protect clinical judgment.
 The model should support a nurse or physician's assessment, not convert hesitation into noncompliance or make refusal look like negligence.
+The record should distinguish "clinician disagreed after review" from "alert ignored."

-Fifth, preserve post-deployment review.
+Ninth, preserve post-deployment review.
 NIST's AI Risk Management Framework treats AI risk as something managed across design, development, deployment, monitoring, and use.
-A sepsis alert that changes care should have version records, incident review, fairness checks, threshold review, and a retirement trigger.
+The Joint Commission's responsible-use AI certification similarly focuses on organizational governance, safeguards, monitoring, and education rather than certifying individual tools.
+A sepsis bell that changes care should have incident review, fairness checks, threshold review, and a retirement trigger.

 What This Changes